Create a tweet

 Can’t see a link preview?
-See Link previews and troubleshooting.
+See Overview of link previews.

 - To shorten a link, select Shorten with Ow.ly.
 All included links are shortened automatically.
 The full links remain visible in the New Post area while the post preview on the right displays the shortened links.